cjlawson02/chrislawson.dev/projects.md

 I built my personal desktop for programming in addition to gaming.
 Full hardware specs can be found [here](https://pcpartpicker.com/list/qZLLMZ).

-#### ChickenPotPi
+#### ChickenDoor

-[ChickenPotPi](https://github.com/Chris2fourlaw/ChickenPotPi) is a Python GPIO application that runs on a [Raspberry Pi](https://www.raspberrypi.org) for opening and closing a motorized chicken coop door on a certain schedule.
-It is controlled using a web interface hosted on the RPi and is accessible on the internet.
+[ChickenDoor](https://github.com/Chris2fourlaw/ChickenDoor) is a Arduino and Python GPIO application that runs on an [Arduino](https://www.arduino.cc) in conjunction with a [Raspberry Pi](https://www.raspberrypi.org) for opening and closing a motorized chicken coop door on a certain schedule.
+It is controlled using a web interface hosted on the RPi which communicates commands to the Arduino over I2C.